What Is Tear Duct Blockage Surgery?

 - red, swollen, or draining pus

 - tearing for more than a week after surgery

-If the tears look very bloody or your child has a lot of pain, go the eye doctor or the ER.
+If the tears look very bloody or your child has a lot of pain, call the eye doctor or go to the ER.